 Where to Buy Sweet Potato Balls in Singapore (2026 Guide)

 Looking for sweet potato balls in Singapore?
-This guide covers where to buy handmade sweet potato balls for delivery, in-store, and at pop-up booths — including Ah Ma Kitchen.
+This guide covers where to buy handmade sweet potato balls for delivery, in-store, and at pop-up booths — including Ah Ma QQ Bowl.

 Published 2 May 2026

-If you are craving real, handmade sweet potato balls in Singapore, this guide covers every way to get them — from online delivery to pop-up booths and traditional dessert shops.
+If you're craving real, handmade sweet potato balls in Singapore, this guide covers every way to get them — from online delivery to pop-up booths and traditional dessert shops.

 What Makes Good Sweet Potato Balls?